officelearn/azure-docs.sv-se/articles/active-directory/saas-apps/simplenexus-tutorial.md

 7. I dialogrutan **Lägg till tilldelning** klickar du på knappen **Tilldela**.

-### <a name="create-simplenexus-test-user"></a>Skapa SimpleNexus testanvändare
+### <a name="create-simplenexus-test-user"></a>Create SimpleNexus test user

-För att aktivera Azure AD-användare att logga in på SimpleNexus, måste de etableras i SimpleNexus.
-När det gäller SimpleNexus är etablering en manuell aktivitet som utförs av klientadministratören.
+In order to enable Azure AD users to log in to SimpleNexus, they must be provisioned into SimpleNexus.
+In the case of SimpleNexus, provisioning is a manual task performed by the tenant administrator.

 > [!NOTE]
-> Du kan använda alla andra SimpleNexus användare konto verktyg för att skapa eller API: er som tillhandahålls av SimpleNexus att etablera AAD-användarkonton.
+> You can use any other SimpleNexus user account creation tools or APIs provided by SimpleNexus to provision Azure AD user accounts.

 ### <a name="test-single-sign-on"></a>Testa enkel inloggning

-I det här avsnittet ska testa du Azure AD enkel inloggning för konfigurationen med hjälp av åtkomstpanelen.
+I det här avsnittet testar du konfigurationen för enkel inloggning Azure AD med hjälp av åtkomstpanelen.

-När du klickar på panelen SimpleNexus i åtkomstpanelen, bör det vara loggas in automatiskt till SimpleNexus som du ställer in enkel inloggning.
-Mer information om åtkomstpanelen finns i [introduktionen till åtkomstpanelen](https://docs.microsoft.com/azure/active-directory/active-directory-saas-access-panel-introduction).
+When you click the SimpleNexus tile in the Access Panel, you should be automatically signed in to the SimpleNexus for which you set up SSO.
+I [introduktionen till åtkomstpanelen](https://docs.microsoft.com/azure/active-directory/active-directory-saas-access-panel-introduction) får du mer information.

 ## <a name="additional-resources"></a>Ytterligare resurser